 Ballot papers show the name of a candidate as specified on the nomination form and, if applicable, the name or abbreviation of the registered political party that endorsed the candidate.

 If two or more candidates have similar names and this is considered likely to cause confusion, the AEC may add an additional description to distinguish them.

-House of Representatives and by-election ballot papers are green.
-They have boxes with the names of every candidate and their party or 'Independent' where applicable printed to the right of the boxes.
+House of Representatives ballot papers are green.
+They have boxes with the names of every candidate and their party or abbreviation or 'Independent' where applicable printed to the right of the boxes.

 Voters must number every box by putting the number '1' in the box next to the candidate who is their first choice, the number '2' in the box next to their second choice, and so on until every box is consecutively numbered.

 The How to make your vote count fact sheet demonstrates how electors should complete both the House of Representatives and Senate ballot papers to ensure their vote counts.
 In a House of Representatives only election, voters who reside in states of Australia will receive a green ballot paper only.
 Voters in the Australian Capital Territory and the Northern Territory will receive both a House of Representatives ballot paper and a Senate ballot paper, which is white.